mario872/sentralify/README.md

 ]
 ```
 Yes, if you're the teacher that posted this who is reading this, then I can take it down if you want me to, no I will not bother asking for verification if it is really you, yes I will just make up a notice about school ending 5 weeks before the summer holidays, and this is definitely official.
 The general gist of how sentralify returns your notices is multiple dictionaries in a list, each containing the title, date, author, and content.
-The content is in markdown formatting, to retain the formatting that added by teachers on Sentral.
+The content is in markdown formatting, to retain the formatting that is added by teachers on Sentral.
 If you wanted to access the first notice's author, then you would run ```sentralify(config)['notices'][0]['author']```

 #### Calendar
 The events from the school calendar that sentralify returns can be accessed by using ```sentralify(config)['calendar']```